 Lymphocytes: immune cells (white corpuscles) produced by bone marrow and found in blood and lymph.
 The two principal types of lymphocytes are B cells and T cells.
-B lymphocytes produce antibodies and T lymphocytes help destroy tumor cells and control the immune response.
+B lymphocytes produce antibodies, and T cells help destroy tumor cells and control the immune response.